 View the banned and challenged books display and pick a book from our featured titles selection in the LLC lobby.

-Banned Books Week is an annual event, typically held in late September, celebrating the freedom to read which highlights the value of free and open access to information.
+Banned Books Week is an annual event celebrating the freedom to read which highlights the value of free and open access to information.

 Librarians, booksellers, publishers, journalists, teachers, and readers of all types share their support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.